 Summing It Up

 Many SEOs fail when they treat their H1s as small or inconsequential piece of code, but you know better.
-Having a strong header is one of the easiest (and cheapest) ways to see a real boost in your serp.
+Having a strong header is an easy (and cheap) way to see a real boost in your serp.

 Do I need an h1 tag?

 Yes.
-The h1 is considered the “main topic” of your article and helps to give a signal to Google of what your page is about.
+The h1 tag is considered the “main topic” of your article and helps to give a signal to Google of what your page is about.
 You don’t necessarily need it, but you definitely want it.
+Any subtopics can be mentioned in your h2, h3, h4 tags etc.

 Is the h1 tag the same as the title?